BuildingSync/website/documents/schema/index.md

 #### Schema Versions

 BuildingSync® has recently reset the numbering of the schema.
-The most current version of the schema is Version 0.2 and is below as 'Latest'.
+The most current version of the schema is Version 0.3 and is below as 'Latest'.

-*Note: The previous V2.0 schema has now been termed V2.0-legacy.*
+*Note: The previous V2.0 schema has now been termed V2.0-legacy.
+A JSON version of the schema is not available at this time.*

 - Latest
     - Documentation - Not yet available for latest version.
-    - Schema - [xsd][xsd-latest] | [json][json-latest]
+    - Schema - [xsd][xsd-latest]
 <!--- v0.2-->
     <!--- [Documentation](https://schema.buildingsync.net/v2.0)-->
     <!--- [Schema](https://schema.buildingsync.org/v2.0/BuildingSync.xsd)-->